 Netlify platform

-Netlify provides everything needed to build fast, modern websites based on static websites generated by modern site generators like Jekyll and many others (Next.js, Hugo, Gatsby, 11ty).
-The platform supports powerful features like continuous deployment and serverless functions support your website for the better.
+Netlify provides everything you need to host fast, modern websites built by static site generators like Jekyll (and many others such as Next.js, Hugo, Gatsby, and 11ty).
+The platform offers powerful features such as continuous deployment and serverless functions — features that make a real difference to the quality of your website.

-Netlify is an option to deploy, to place a J1-base static web on the Internet.
-Running a web on this platform is easy to manage, very fast, and can be done for free.
+Netlify is one option for putting a J1-based website on the Internet.
+Running a site on Netlify is easy to manage, very fast, and free for most small to medium sites.

 Content Delivery Network (CDN)